salesforcecli/plugin-apex/messages/runtest.md

   <%= config.bin %> <%= command.id %> --test-level RunLocalTests --output-dir <path to outputdir> --target-org me@my.org

+- Run all tests in the org asynchronously:

+  <%= config.bin %> <%= command.id %> --target-org myscratch

+- Run all tests synchronously.
+The command waits to display the test results until all tests finish:

+  <%= config.bin %> <%= command.id %> --synchronous

+- Run specific tests using the --test-level flag:

+  <%= config.bin %> <%= command.id %> --test-level RunLocalTests

+- Run Apex tests on all the methods a the specified class; output results in Test Anything Protocol (TAP) format, and requests code coverage result:

+  <%= config.bin %> <%= command.id %> --class-names TestA --class-names TestB --result-format tap --code-coverage

+- Run Apex tests on methods specified using the standard Class.method notation; if you specify a test class without a method, the command runs all methods in the class:

+  <%= config.bin %> <%= command.id %> --tests TestA.excitingMethod --tests TestA.boringMethod --tests TestB

+- Run Apex tests on methods specified using the standard Class.method notation with a namespace; if you specify a test class without a method, the command runs all methods in the class:

+  <%= config.bin %> <%= command.id %> --tests ns.TestA.excitingMethod --tests ns.TestA.boringMethod --tests ns.TestB

 # flags.class-names.summary

 Apex test class names to run; default is all classes.